-• Finally, an external review of the MPM will take place during the public workshop planned for the first half of 2009.
-During this workshop the results of the study will be presented and shared with a high-level sample of stakeholders including regulators, policy makers, industry actors, public interest representatives and independent experts.
-They will be able to formulate their comments on the basis of the Preliminary Final Report which will be published well in advance of the public workshop.
-Interested parties will also be given the opportunity to provide written comments to the Preliminary Final Report.
+• Finally, an external review of the MPM took place during the public workshop on June 8, 2009.
+During this workshop the research team presented the results of the study and discussed them with a wide audience including regulators, policy makers, industry actors, public interest representatives and independent experts.
+Stakeholders were also given the opportunity to formulate written comments on the Preliminary Final Report (which was published online six weeks in advance of the public workshop) via e-mail or by returning the feedback form distributed during the workshop and available for download from the Commission's website.
+A summary of the concerns raised on these occasions and an explanation of how they have been accounted for in the Final Report can be found in Chapter 8.